Meaning of Current Account Balance of Payment

 Similar to goods, we record the export of services on the credit side of the current account as it marks the inflow of foreign currency.
 We record the import of services on the debit side of the current account as the currency will flow out of the country for making payments.

-We also call these transfers one-way or one-sided transactions.
+We also call unilateral transfers one-way or one-sided transactions.
 Residents of a country either send it to a resident of another country or receive its benefit from a foreign resident.
 The receipt of the benefit is one-way, and no service or product is offered in return.
-Such transfers include gifts, donations, foreign aid, remittances that people send back home, etc.
+Such transfers include gifts, donations, foreign aid, remittances people send back home, etc.

 Investment Income and Payments